|Nutrition Facts (per serving)|

 When choosing a chicken to cook, a higher welfare bird is always preferable.
 It is always comforting to know the bird had led a happier life plus the meat is, by far, tastier.

-- Remove the chicken from the tin and wrap tightly in aluminium foil and leave the bird to rest for 15 minutes.
+Remove the chicken from the tin and wrap tightly in aluminum foil and leave the bird to rest for 15 minutes.

-- Put the roasting tin over a medium heat on the stove top and bring the chicken juices up to a gentle simmer.
+Put the roasting tin over medium heat on the stovetop and bring the chicken juices up to a gentle simmer.
 Slowly raise the heat to high and add the white wine.